martinspurr89/TimeSeriesProcessor/README.md

 Install the python modules listed in the `requirements.txt` file.

-- E.g. If using Anaconda, open `Anaconda Prompt` ▶ Navigate to the folder containing the `requirements.txt` file (using `cd` and `dir`) ▶ Install the required packages using pip: `pip install --user -r requirements.txt`
+- E.g. If using Anaconda, open `Anaconda Prompt` ▶ Navigate to the folder containing the `requirements.txt` file (using `cd` and `dir`) ▶ Install the required packages using pip: E.g. `python -m pip install --user -r requirements.txt`

 # Create a Project